-- 1. Students are prohibited from administering prescription drugs to human subjects. - 2.
-Students are prohibited from administering prescription drugs to vertebrate animals.
+1. Students are prohibited from administering prescription drugs to human subjects.

+2. Students are prohibited from administering prescription drugs to vertebrate animals.
 The only exception is: If a student is working with a veterinarian searching for a cure for his/her personal animal.
 Strict veterinary supervision is required.

-Alcohol and Tobacco - Prohibited for middle and high school students per Title IV, Part A - Safe and Drug-Free Schools and Communities
+Alcohol and Tobacco - Prohibited for middle and high school students per Education Code 48900(b)